bianchi-ed/discord.js-bot-model/README.md

 In case you do not know how to create a Discord Application, I recommend reading this step of official Discord.js Guide: [Building your first Discord app](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot).

 ### Invite your Bot (Discord Application) to your channel
-Invite your new (assuming that you just created one) to your channel using the invite url present on the Discord Application page.
+Invite your new (assuming that you just created one) bot to your channel using the invite url present on the Discord Application page.
 If you do not know what is an invite url, or how to get one, please read [this topic from the official discord.js guide](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links).

 ## config.json
 Config.json is used to store data that you probably would not like to share.